Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Osteoporosis Osteoporosis

-Diagnostic testing that confirms a diagnosis of Gaucher disease type I include measuring the level of glucocerebrosidase in blood (white blood cells) and performing mutation analysis of the GBA gene.
+Diagnostic testing includes measuring the level of glucocerebrosidase in blood (white blood cells) and performing mutation analysis of the GBA gene.

 It is possible to diagnose Gaucher disease prenatally through amniocentesis or chorionic villus sampling (CVS).
 In amniocentesis, the test is performed by analyzing a sample of the fluid in which the fetus grows.
 In contrast, in CVS the sample is removed from the placenta.